PEEK2023-02-28T11:15:51+02:00

 for 3D printing in every industry

-PEEK (Polyaryletherketone or PAEK) materials
+PEEK (Polyaryletherketone or PAEK) material

 As an engineer, you may be interested in learning about the growing popularity of PEEK material for 3D printing.
 PEEK, short for polyether ether ketone, is a colorless, organic thermoplastic polymer that belongs to the polyaryletherketone (PAEK) family.